nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Value proposition

-Improves the reading experience of users with quick and easy features
+Quotesify will help you to improve your reading experience with quick and easy features such as book management, quote management, progress tracker, category management and a rating system for your books.

 ## User Stories